 Ideal candidates would have a minimum UK equivalent of 2:1 undergraduate degree in relevant engineering sciences, mathematics or physics.

-Interviews will be held mid July 2016.
+Interviews will be held at the end of November 2016.

 If you wish to discuss any details of the project informally, please contact Dr James Blake, Fluid Structure Interactions research group, Email: [email protected]